 About 30 years ago, I was sitting at a palapa bar in Playa del Carmen waiting for the ferry to Cozumel and thinking, wow, this is really something.
 It’s so beautiful here, so unspoiled, so secret.
+The time has come to reveal the secrets for Buying Real Estate In Belize.

-By 2000, Playa del Carmen was one of the fastest growing cities in the world.
+By 2000, Playa del Carmen was one of the fastest-growing cities in the world.
 Today it’s home to more than 150,000 people.
 The past two decades in this part of the world have seen an explosion that I’ve watched with amazement.
 If only I’d bought a piece of land along this coast 20 years ago when I first started spending time here, I’ve thought so many times.

 It was that experience that got me interested in international real estate as an investment.